Get acquainted with nodes and building conversation workflows in your NLX workspace

 Failure: Link to a node if the escalation was not able to connect as configured

-Continuation: Link to the next node of the current flow if the escalation returns to the bot
+Continuation: Link to the next node of the current flow if the escalation returns to conversational application

 Optional: